inference-asia/visionext/README.md

         print(record.source_id, record.frame_index, event.label, round(event.confidence, 2), event.bbox.rounded())
 ```

-Every 25th frame is printed with its detections.
-Ctrl-C stops the script.
-The container keeps its sources until you remove them or it restarts.
-The fields are listed under [`Record`](#record) and [`Event`](#event).
+Iteration blocks and yields one [`Record`](#record) for every sampled frame from every source registered with the engine.
+Each record carries its [`Event`](#event)s.
+Ctrl-C terminates the script.
+The engine keeps the source until it is removed or the engine restarts.

-### 4. Objects and Faces at the Same Time
+### Running Both Engines

-The containers are independent, with their own endpoints (8765 and 8766 above) and their own source lists.
-Add a source to both to analyse it with both.
-Iterating a stream blocks, so use one thread per container:
+The engines are independent, each with its own endpoint (8765 and 8766 in the compose file above) and its own source list.
+A source that needs both analyses is added to both.
+Because iteration blocks, dedicate a thread to each engine:

 ```python
 import threading